myFavBalu/what2cook/README.md

 ## Setup

-Your first steps after cloning this repository should be installing all dependencies.
+Your first step after cloning this repository should be installing all dependencies.

-To do that for the frontend navigate to /src and run `yarn` or `npm install` (if you do not have either packagemanager then you need to install one first).
+To do that for the frontend navigate to /src and run `yarn` or `npm install` (if you do not have either package manager then you need to install one first).

-For the backend dependencies you need the packagemanager composer.
+For the backend dependencies, you need the package manager composer.
 After acquiring composer navigate to the /backend directory and simply run `composer install.

 Congratulations, you can now run w2c locally.